 If you haven’t seen it already, the new Kindletrends Dashboard is a really powerful way to dig deep into researching your categories of interest.
-In this article, I’ll give you a short overview of how you can use it.
+In this article, I’ll give you a short overview of how you can use it, and show you some of the most valuable things you can do right away.

 First, here’s an introductory video: